Since its founding in 2002, the National Tribal Air Association has been a leading voice for Tribal air quality issues,

 If you have any questions or comments, please contact us!

 We are proud to present NTAA’s latest publications for your information and use!

-NTAA has prepared a new Policy Response Kit for Tribes to use in submitting comments for consultation to the US Department of Justice on the Volkswagen “Clean Diesel” Marketing, Sales Practices, and Products Liability Litigation.
-The PRK can be found on NTAA’s website here that includes NTAA’s comments, a template letter Tribes can use to submit their own comments, a fact sheet, and links to the consent decree and DOJ’s consultation framing document.
+NTAA has created a new Work Group to address the WV Settlement for Tribes to address the US Department of Justice on the Volkswagen "Clean Diesel" Marketing, Sales Practices, and Products Liability Litigation.
+The work group can be found on NTAA's website here.

 The National Tribal Air Association held a webinar on the Volkswagen settlement for Clean Air Act violations on Thursday, August 18th, 2016.
 The webinar was held for Tribes to review NTAA and TAMS comments to the U.S Department of Justice that were recently submitted.
 Tribal consultation concludes on August 27th, so this webinar will help Tribes seeking to consult on this important $1.7 billion settlement, of which $50 million will be available to Tribes.
 You can view the webinar here.